karnzx/azure-vm-terraform-portainer/README.md

 # Azure-VM-Terraform-Portainer

-Terraform create Azure VM (UbuntuServer) with portainer ready. it also generate SSH key pair for SSH connection to VM.
+Terraform create Azure VM (UbuntuServer) with portainer ready. it also generate SSH key pair for SSH connection to VM. with docker-compose's example (portainer stack) of palworld, minecraft game.
 **NOTES**: Security group is allow all Port, please change after test.

 Variables (can be edit in `variables.tf`)